 Frustration with HO turned out to be a boon to research on trade and labor markets.
-Early approaches (Feenstra and Hanson, 1997 and 1999; Grossman and Rossi-Hansberg, 2008) flipped the framework on its head by focusing on changes in the set of goods-or, more precisely, the set of intermediate inputs-that countries produce.
+Early approaches (Feenstra & Hanson 1997, 1999; Grossman & Rossi-Hansberg 2008) flipped the framework on its head by focusing on changes in the set of goods-or, more precisely, the set of intermediate inputs-that a country produces.
 Allowing for changes in specialization patterns creates a new adjustment margin between the production tasks a country performs at home and the others it offshores.
-Recent work has married HO with modern trade theories that incorporate heterogeneous firms.
-Burstein and Vogel (2012) embed a Melitz (2003) style model, in which firms differ according to their productivity, into an otherwise standard HO setting.
-Calibrating the model, and allowing for more productive firms to be more intensive in the use of high-skill labor, reveals that freer trade affects the wage premium for high-skill labor primarily through the Melitz mechanism of withinindustry shifts in employment toward more productive firms rather than through the HO mechanism of between-industry shifts in labor demand.
-In many analyses of the impact of productivity growth in China on global welfare, the literature dispenses with HO entirely, relying either on a Melitz-type setting (Hsieh and Ossa, 2015) or on the Eaton and Kortum (2002) model of Ricardian comparative advantage (Di Giovanni, Levchenko, and Zhang, 2014).
-Gone from current literature is the singular concern with estimating the impact of trade on the wage gap between high-skill and low-skill labor, which preoccupied inquiry in the 1990s.
+Recent work has wedded HO and modern trade theories that incorporate heterogeneous firms.
+Burstein & Vogel (2012) embed a Melitz (2003) style model, in which firms differ according to their productivity, into an otherwise standard HO setting.
+Calibrating the model and allowing for more productive firms to be more intensive in the use of high-skill labor reveal that freer trade affects the wage premium for high-skill labor more through the Melitz mechanism of within-industry shifts in employment toward more productive firms than through the HO mechanism of between-industry shifts in labor demand.
+In many analyses of the impact of productivity growth in China on global welfare, the literature dispenses with HO entirely, relying on either a Melitz-type setting (Hsieh & Ossa 2011) or the Eaton & Kortum (2002) model of Ricardian comparative advantage (Di Giovanni et al. 2014).
+Gone from current literature is the sole concern of estimating the impact of trade on the wage gap between high-skill and low-skill labor, which preoccupied inquiry in the 1990s.
 In its place is interest in a wider array of margins through which economies adjust to trade shocks.

-The sketch of a theoretical framework that we provide in this section follows the recent trend of working with trade models that have a gravity structure (Arkolakis, Costinot, and Rodriguez-Clare, 2012).
+The sketch of a theoretical framework that we provide in this section follows the recent trend of working with trade models that have a gravity structure (Arkolakis et al. 2015).
 These models do not lend themselves easily to studying the impact of trade on earnings inequality.
-They do, however, make it tractable to allow for varying degrees of labor mobility between regions or industries (Redding, 2012).
-The presence of frictions in worker mobility creates an abundant set of margins along which we can observe how labor markets respond to trade shocks.20 The task of empirical research then becomes to clarify which margins of adjustment are operational, to estimate the magnitude of adjustment along each margin at different time horizons, and to determine how long it takes for full adjustment to occur.
+They do, however, make it tractable to allow for varying degrees of labor mobility between regions or industries (Redding 2012).
+The presence of frictions in worker mobility creates an abundant set of margins along which we can observe how labor markets respond to trade shocks.15 The task of empirical research then becomes to clarify which margins of adjustment are operational, to estimate the magnitude of adjustment along each margin at different time horizons, and to determine how long it takes for full adjustment to occur.